 The Company appoints personnel with experience and expertise in asset management, and who have been involved in asset management for many years at organizations entrusted with the management of corporate pension assets, as internal consultants.

 In asset management, our basic policy is "sound and stable asset development for the employees", under which we avoid fixed investment in the traditional four asset classes, flexibly reconfigure our portfolio in response to changes in the management environment.
-In addition, since fiscal 2019, we have been contributing to risk response premiums in preparation of a worsening management environment, and thereby eliminating the impact on the Company's financial position as much as possible.
-In addition, verification of investment results is carried out by the Asset Management Committee on a quarterly basis to continuously improve operations, and reports on the stewardship activities of Institutions entrusted with asset management are requested as a monitoring system.
+In addition, as of fiscal 2019, we have been contributing to risk response premiums in preparation of a worsening management environment, and thereby minimizing the impact on the Company's financial position as much as possible.